 Style clashes decide plenty of Premier League games.
 A high-pressing side meeting a deep, compact one produces a very different match from two open teams going toe to toe, and the goals markets feel that difference most.

-The market itself is information.
-When a Premier League price moves sharply before kickoff, it usually reflects news — an injury, a rotation, the weather — and it is worth understanding why before backing the old number.
+Odds movement itself is information.
+When a Premier League price moves sharply before kickoff, it usually reflects news — an injury, a rotation, the weather — and it is worth understanding why before trusting the earlier read.

-Premier League predictions cover a spread of betting markets, so you can match a selection to your risk appetite rather than the other way round.
+Premier League predictions cover a spread of markets, so you can match a selection to the kind of read you have on a fixture.
 Here is what you will see most often:

-Match Result (1X2) — the classic home win, draw or away win market that anchors most football coupons.
+Match Result (1X2) — the classic home win, draw or away win call that anchors most football predictions.

 Both Teams to Score — a yes/no call on whether each side finds the net, popular in open, attacking fixtures.